 So how can brands engage with this new generation of customers?
 In this article, we explore 9 ways Gen Z are changing consumerism and how brands and industries can cater to them.

 Gen Z is known for being empowered and active social media users.
 The generation freely communicates, networks, and reviews and connects brands online with 68% reading reviews and suggestions of people online before making a first purchase of a product.

 Given their activity and reach in the social space, Gen Z has become an influential and important customer cohort for brands.
 This pushes marketers to shift content creation to cater to a more interactive demographic.
 While they still interact with content that millennials like — e.g. articles and videos — Gen Z wants more from brands, specifically on social media.

 Changes in interaction may mean relying more heavily on polls, and quizzes or responding with customization to comments and chats.
-Additionally, Gen Z likes user-generated content due to growing up in the Yelp and Amazon era.
+Additionally, Gen Z likes user-generated content.
 This means the demographic wouldn’t think of purchasing anything without conversation points and reviews guiding their decisions.